 Blah blah maybe …

 2.1 Background on EROI for Wind Turbines

 The EROI of wind turbines has been calculated many times by many authors.
 It is not the purpose of this study to recalculate the EROI of a wind turbine, but to use a nominal range of values from the literature as a starting point for subsequent analysis.
-Kubiszewski et al. (2009) performed a meta-analysis to summarize the net energy of wind turbines based upon a suite of previous studies of 114 calculated values for EROI (see Figure EROI) [6].
+Kubiszewski et al. (2009) performed a meta-analysis to summarize the net energy of wind turbines based upon a suite of previous studies of 114 calculated values for EROI (see Figure Kubiszewski) [6].
 There is tremendous variation in the EROI values, over an order of magnitude with values reported at over 100.
-The average EROI for all studies was reported at 25.2 with the average for operational LCAs (those based upon actual performance of a turbine) was lower at 19.8.
+The average EROI for all studies was reported at 25.2 although the average for operational LCAs (those based upon actual performance of a turbine) was lower at 19.8.

-Figure EROI.
-The frequency distribution of EROI as studied in [6] shows the majority of the values are less than 40, although a few values were > 100.
+Figure Kubiszewski.
+The frequency distribution of EROI as studied in [6] shows the majority of the values are less than 40, although a few values were > 100 and many are < 4.

 There is also a variety of parts of the business considered in the LCAs including manufacturing, business management, transport, construction, grid connection, operating and maintenance, and decommissioning.
-However, given all of the studies of the meta-analysis, Kubiszewski et al. (2009) show that 85% of the values for EROI of wind turbines are below 40, and this is used as an effective upper-bound constraining the present analysis.
+However, given all of the studies of the meta-analysis, Kubiszewski et al. (2009) show that 85% of the values for EROI of wind turbines are below 40, and this value may be considered an effective upper-bound to constrain the present analysis.
 Furthermore, they indicate a significant and unnerving difference between the two major methods for calculating EROI:

 “Studies using the input–output analysis have an average EROI of 12 while those using process analysis an average EROI of 24.
 Process analysis typically involves a greater degree of subjective decisions by the analyst in regard to system boundaries, and may be prone to the exclusion of certain indirect costs compared to input–output analysis.”
 [6].

-In order to understand how EROI can be used as a measure for economic growth potential, the proper context of the values from LCAs must be obtained.
+In order to understand how EROI can be used as a measure for economic growth potential or financial returns, the proper context of the values from LCAs must be obtained.
 The analysis presented in this work attempts to investigate both this gap between process analysis LCA and input-output (I/O) LCA, as well as how other parts of a business or economy consume energy.
 A major assumption of this work is that the starting EROI value for a wind turbine is derived using a process analysis.
-This “starting value” is assumed to incorporate no energy consumption from direct or indirect operations of the wind developer or other firms of the economy, including the government (e.g. taxes and subsidies).
+This “starting value” is assumed to incorporate only the energy for manufacturing and constructing the wind farm.
+In other words, the starting value assumes no energy consumption from direct or indirect operations, maintenance, or business costs of the wind developer or other firms of the economy, including the government (e.g. taxes and subsidies).
 Thus, as more parts of the wind development business are incorporated into the analysis, the EROI will decline, and the amount of this decline and final EROI can then be interpreted in the context of the expected financial returns and LCOE.

 2.2 Energy Flow Analysis of Wind – Nominal LCA